 Homam is a very powerful tool for spiritual progress.
 Chanting mantras in front of fire while offering material substances into fire has a great cleansing and calming influence on one’s mind and gives great level of mental focus, peace, calmness and bliss.
 This practice has been extolled in many scriptures such as Yajurveda and Bhagavad Gita.
 Vedic seers practiced it regularly.
 Several people are experiencing the benefits of homam even today.

-For doing a Homam, the basic need is a Homa Kundam.
-Homa Kundam is a copper or Brass container with preferably a square shaped base.
+For doing a Homam, the basic need is a Homa Kundam (Hawan Kund).
+Homa Kundam (Havan kund) is a copper or Brass container with preferably a square shaped base.